ShivaniVellanki/SQLAnalysis_PublicHousingInspection/README.md

 # SQLAnalysis_PublicHousingInspection
 SQL analysis of public housing inspection data uses window functions for rankings and statistics, identifying compliance issues and improvement areas.
 It supports data-driven decisions to enhance housing quality.

+The project involves a detailed SQL analysis of public housing inspection data, focusing on assessing the quality and compliance of housing units against set standards.
+In the analysis, advanced SQL techniques, such as window functions, are employed to conduct a thorough examination of the data.
+These SQL features are utilized to calculate rankings, aggregate statistics, and perform partitioned computations across different subsets of data, enabling a deep dive into inspection scores, compliance rates, and trends over time.

+The goal is to leverage these insights to identify areas for improvement, prioritize interventions, and enhance overall housing quality.
+Through the application of window functions and other SQL operations, the analysis provides a granified view of the data, highlighting patterns of non-compliance and areas requiring immediate attention.
+The output includes detailed reports and summaries that support decision-making processes for housing authorities, aimed at optimizing public housing standards and living conditions for residents.
+This comprehensive approach to data analysis underscores the project's commitment to using sophisticated SQL techniques to drive meaningful improvements in public housing management and policy.